 sudo dnf install moby-engine docker-compose

-Essentially, this installation includes the Docker-compatible engine, command-line tools, and Docker Compose for orchestrating multi-container applications.
+This pulls in the Docker-compatible engine, command-line tools, and Docker Compose for orchestrating multi-container applications.

 Verify Moby Engine Installation

-Subsequently, after installation, confirm the packages are working correctly:
+After installation, confirm the packages are working:

 docker --version